 This presents the practical problem that to obtain even moderate DoF with long lenses we'll need very small apertures, meaning long shutter speeds, for which we can sometimes accommodate and sometimes not.
 And you just can't get around it (nor do we always want to, sometimes choosing a long focal length on purpose to minimize DoF) - something about the mathematics and physics of lenses!

 What about digital cameras?
 Since the world has moved on from film - and you can bask in nostalgia all you want, but digital has become much better than film in just about every way conceivable - people focus on the word "digital" and seem to forget that the basic concept remains "photography".
 From an artistic point of view, thinking about composition, light, depth of field, magnification, the basics haven't changed, and all of the foregoing still pertains.
-I'm asked to speak about "digital photography" and sometimes feel the need to be slightly devious in order to talk about what really matters: photography.
+When asked to speak about "digital photography", I sometimes feel the need for slight subterfuge in order to talk about what really matters: photography.

 But, beyond the limitation of film's expense and cumbersomeness, some specific characteristics accompany digital photography.

 With digital, you can change the ISO, like changing to a different film ISO, except i) more conveniently, and ii) you can often go much higher than with film; if you go too high for your digital camera - and how high depends on the camera, so you have to learn that about yours - the image quality will degrade.
 Sometimes we can allow a little "noise" to get an otherwise sharp image.